What’s the best Nikon camera on the market in 2019?

 - [amazon_textlink asin=’B01CDCRGNG’ text=’D750′ template=’ProductLink’ store=’us1′ marketplace=’US’ link_id=’cd6b4159-bcfc-4252-acd8-3c0cb1791226′] – full-frame without breaking the budget (about $1,800 new.
 Read our D750 review here!)

-- D5 – the professional flagship camera (around $6,500 new.
+- Nikon D5 – the professional flagship camera (around $6,500 new.
 Read our D5 review here!)

 It also offers silent mode, perfect for shooting in stealth mode at weddings or wildlife watering holes.
-The tilt-touch screen is an upgrade from many existing full-frame cameras and the optical viewfinder is easy and comfortable to use.
+The tilt-touch screen is an upgrade from several existing models and the optical viewfinder is easy and comfortable.

-If video capabilities are a consideration, don’t worry.
+If video recording capabilities are a consideration, don’t worry.
 The D850 shines there, too.
-It can shoot up to 30 fps in 4K and 60 fps in HD.
+It can shoot a video up to 30 fps in 4K and 60 fps in HD.
 Nikon also added the MP4 video format and other new, video-specific features to the D850.
 I didn’t try that feature specifically, but folks also rave about its time-lapse capabilities.

 The drawbacks of this camera are the cost (about $4,000 new) and a slow autofocus when in live view.
-It’s also bulkier than many of the mirrorless cameras and the 45 MP size files take up a lot of room on your memory cards and external storage.
+It’s also bulkier than many of the mirrorless cameras and the 45 MP size files take up a lot of room on your memory card and external storage.
 Otherwise, this camera is fast, accurate and a true pleasure to shoot.

-The best Nikon camera with all the bells, whistles and MPs in the world don’t do you any good if you don’t know how to use them correctly.
+The best Nikon cameras with all the bells, whistles and MPs in the world don’t do you any good if you don’t know how to use them correctly.
 Remember that a camera is only as effective as the operator and that it is the photographer that makes the photo, not the gear.